tldr-pages/tldr/pages/linux/tmt.md

 # tmt

-> Test Management Tool for creating, running and debugging tests.
+> Test Management Tool for creating, running, and debugging tests.
-> See also: `tmt-run`, `tmt-try`.
+> Some subcommands such as `run`, `try`, etc. have their own usage documentation.
 > More information: <https://tmt.readthedocs.io>.

-- Look around to see what's available:
+- List available tests, plans, and stories:

 `tmt`